Outreach-Organization/learn_ioat/README.md

 3. Save and close the file.

+### Start Mosquitto Broker

+Before running the game, you need to start the Mosquitto broker to enable MQTT communication:

+1. Start the Mosquitto broker with the provided configuration:

+    ```bash
+    mosquitto -c /etc/mosquitto/mosquitto.conf
+    ```

 ### Python Setup

 Before running the game, ensure you have the necessary Python packages installed: